 Now that my baby is four months old, he has more consolidated, independent sleep and longer awake windows.
 It's not nearly as hard as it was when he was a newborn.
 At least not for me - my husband may disagree!
 I still pay attention to his awake windows since he isn't on a set schedule yet (this doesn't happen until your baby is on two naps a day, usually sometime between 6 and 9 months).
 This means that his bedtime is fluid.
 My goal is always to lay him down between 7:00 and 8:00 p.m. - any time within that hour - actually any time between 6:00 and 8:00 p.m. - would be an appropriate bedtime at this stage of his development.

-So, let's get into details.
+So, let's get into the details.
 No two nights are exactly the same.
-Scratch that.
+Scratch that - I lied.
 Routines for the boys are always the same, but the timing isn't always the same.

 I think I'm also that cliche mom who looks forward to bedtime, and then misses her babies when they are finally asleep for the night!